ComputerScienceEducation/co-framework-2023/README.md

 ## Automated testing, `MACOS` flag, and more  -- Framework Explanation

-The automated tests on CodeGrade and the special setup required to emulate x86_64 on Apple Silicon are the the reason you can find a snippet like the one below in all of the assignment frame files:
+The automated tests on CodeGrade and the special setup required to compile x86_64 on macOS are the the reason you can find a snippet like the one below in all of the assignment frame files:

 ```
 .ifndef CODEGRADE            # if the symbol CODEGRADE is not defined